ambientlight/reductive-dev-tools/README.md

 ```bash
 npm install --save-dev reductive-dev-tools
 ```
-then add `reductive-dev-tools` to your "bs-dependencies" inside `bsconfig.json`
+then add `reductive-dev-tools` to your "bs-dependencies" inside `bsconfig.json`.

+**Peer depedencies**
+reason-react, reductive, redux-devtools-extension, redux (redux-devtools-extension's peer dep.) should be also installed.

 ## Caveats